Alexis505/MIPS_monociclo/README.md

 # MIPS_monociclo
 Inside this repo you can find the files to build a simple verilog mips processor
-Adding this line on January 17
+Adding this line on January 17 esta linea es para hacer prueba de git conflict en el branch main